|

 over 4 inches in diameter in Oregon and has been present in this area for over

-but are very decorative and can be used for many craft or decorative projects,
+very attractive and can be used for many craft or decorative projects, but not

 from this bamboo are among the best eating, and are prolific in the late spring.